kristinandrejko/BACK/README.md

     + `/MayDataShare`: cleaned survey data from May 2020 (wave one)
     + `/AugDataShare`: cleaned survey data from August 2020 (wave two)
     + `/FebDataShare`: cleaned survey data from February 2021 (wave three)
-    + `/data_comb`: used to run GEE models, includes truncated data set of relevant variables from all three waves
+    + `/data_comb`: used to run GEE models, includes truncated data set of relevant variables and observations from all three waves